 - Any technical details

-Just like the case of the product titles, your product descriptions should also be free of particular things.
-These things make your product or your business untrustworthy and unprofessional.
-The must-avoid info for product descriptions is much like product titles.
+Just like the case of product titles, your product descriptions should also be free of particular things.
+These things make your product types or your business untrustworthy and unprofessional.
+The must-avoid info for the descriptions of your products is much like product titles.

 Here are a few quick highlights: